dortania/OpenCore-Install-Guide/post-install/iservices.md

 ## Verifying NVRAM

+Something that many forget about iServices is that NVRAM is curtial to getting it working correcttly, the reason being is that iMessage keys and such are stored in NVRAM.
+Without NVRAM, iMessage can neither see nor store keys.

+So we'll need to verify NVRAM works, regardless if "it should work" as some firmwares can be more of a pain than others.

-Please refer to the [Emulated NVRAM](/post-install/nvram.html) section of the OpenCore Guide for more info.
+Please refer to the [Emulated NVRAM](/post-install/nvram.md) section of the OpenCore Guide for both testing if you have working NVRAM and emulating it if you dont.

 ## Clean out old attempts